 Different dance styles use Maths in different ways.
 For example, Latin dancers express rhythm as fractions when they talk about whole, half and quarter beats.
 Ballet dancers observe the angle of the body, legs, and arms in positions such as holding a leg in the air at a 90 degree angle.

 In dance we talk about our feet being in parallel and moving on diagonals.
 We phrase our music in counts of 8, 16 or 32.

-Traditionally in ballet the stage is divided into quarters and eighth to position the dancers correctly for unison and for the stage lighting plan.
-The dance work themselves are even in two halves or three thirds.
+Traditionally, in ballet, the stage is divided into quarters and eighth to position the dancers correctly for unison and for the stage lighting plan.
+The dance works themselves are even in two halves or three thirds.